Skip to product information

 Ken: How does he do it?

-John: I will chose to ignore that, after all, some have dry sense of humor, others of us swim, ski or are snappy dressers.
+John: I will choose to ignore that.
+After all, some have a dry sense of humor.
+Others of us swim, ski, or are snappy dressers.

 Ken: Are you saying I’m not a snappy dresser?